pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Annotations] Using Annotations `@ResponseHeader` & `@ParamConverter`, `@Template` and rest from [SensioFrameworkExtraBundle](https://symfony.com/bundles/SensioFrameworkExtraBundle/current/index.html#annotations-for-controllers) is deprecated and will not be supported on Pimcore 11.
 Use `#[ResponseHeader]`,`#[DataObjectParam]` argument, `#[Template]` and other attributes instead.
+- [Page] Deprecated the `metatdata` functionality in Settings section of document.

 ## 10.5.13
 - [Web2Print] Print document twig expressions are now executed in a sandbox with restrictive security policies (just like Sending mails and Dataobject Text Layouts introduced in 10.5.9).